xforever1313/shendrick.net/_posts/2022-05-29-sshonsteamdeck.md

 sudo pacman -S openssh
 ```

 PuTTY is also available for Linux as well.
-You can install it from your package manager:
+You can install it from your package manager if you prefer PuTTY over OpenSSH:

 ```sh
 # Ubuntu / Debian